mghpcc-projects/user_level_slurm_reservations/README.md

-The ```slurmctld``` prolog and epilog execution environment provides very limited support for communication between the user, the user's job, and the prolog and epilog, apart from Linux file system I/O.  For example, it is not possible for the prolog or epilog to write status information to the user's TTY, nor is is possible for the user's job to pass arguments to the prolog or epilog.
-Note: It may be possible to output information to the user through a SPANK plugin, but that possibility is not considered further here.
+The ```slurmctld``` prolog and epilog execution environment provides very limited support for communication between the user, the user's job, and the prolog and epilog.
+For example, it is not possible for the prolog or epilog to write status information to the user's TTY, nor is is possible for the user's job to pass arguments to the prolog or epilog.
+While it may be possible to output information to the user through a SPANK plugin, but that possibility is not considered further here.

 The name of the job submitted via ```srun``` or ```sbatch``` is available to the prolog and epilog through a very limited set of environment variables.
 Also available in the environment are the user name, user ID, and job node list.
-Other information regarding the Slurm execution environment is available through subprocess execution of various ```scontrol show``` commands, for example, ```scontrol show job```.
+Information regarding the Slurm execution environment is available through subprocess execution of various ```scontrol show``` commands, for example, ```scontrol show job```.

-The Slurm control daemon prolog and epilog communicate ULSR reservation state to the ULSR periodic monitor through the Slurm reservations themselves.
+Accordingly, the Slurm control daemon prolog and epilog communicate ULSR reservation state to the ULSR periodic monitor through the Slurm reservations themselves.

 ## Periodic Reservation Monitor